Ironhack-data-bcn-january-2023/project-IV-sql-tableau/README.md

 6. Use another source of data so you can have more detailed analysis.
 You can just relate it semantically.
 This will help you generate Tableau visualizations.

 7. Generate a Tableau dashboard with the insights you found.

+## STEPS

+1. Extract data
+2. Transform it through Python
+3. Add another source of info if needed
+4. Load that data into SQL through Python & SQL

+5. Try to answer as many questions as you can by running SQL queries through Python: aggregations, averages, comparisons, filtered data, etc
+6. Export the result of those queries as csv files

+7. On Tableau, create stories/dashboards.
+8. Include your csv files from the queries & the original csv without it being queried too so you can have more visualizations

 ## Project Goals